confluentinc/kafka-streams-examples/README.md

 # Run an example application from the standalone jar.
 # Here: `WordCountLambdaExample`
 $ java -cp target/kafka-streams-examples-5.2.1-standalone.jar \
        io.confluent.examples.streams.WordCountLambdaExample
 ```

-The application will try to read from the specified input topic (in the above example it is ``TextLinesTopic``),
+The application will try to read from the specified input topic (in the above example it is ``streams-plaintext-input``),
-execute the processing logic, and then try to write back to the specified output topic (in the above example it is ``WordsWithCountsTopic``).
+execute the processing logic, and then try to write back to the specified output topic (in the above example it is ``streams-wordcount-output``).
 In order to observe the expected output stream, you will need to start a console producer to send messages into the input topic
 and start a console consumer to continuously read from the output topic.
 More details in how to run the examples can be found
-in the [java docs](src/main/java/io/confluent/examples/streams/WordCountLambdaExample.java#L29) of each example code.
+in the [java docs](src/main/java/io/confluent/examples/streams/WordCountLambdaExample.java#L31) of each example code.

 If you want to turn on log4j while running your example application, you can edit the
 [log4j.properties](src/main/resources/log4j.properties) file and then execute as follows: